sweng-epfl/public/sdp/ExampleSummary.md

 # Example weekly summary

-This document is an example of a good weekly summary.
+This document is an example of good weekly summaries.
+Importantly, none of the summaries talk about the low-level details of what they did; instead, they reflect on what they could do better at the process level.

 ---